About Howard Gutman

 The 2009-2013 period saw important advances in the Belgian-American partnership.
 Belgium became an important member of NATO, contributing “surge” troops in Afghanistan when asked to do so by President Obama; committed to stay in Afghanistan until the U.S. troops complete their exit; and pledged post- exit aid to the Afghani reconstruction.
 Belgium was one of 7 NATO countries to participate in the air mission in Libya.
 Belgium helped lead the sanctions regime against Iran by announcing the closing of its Port of Antwerp.
 And Belgium took part in numerous joint efforts design to eliminate the threat of terror.

 At the Embassy, Ambassador Howard Gutman led a staff of over 400 State Department officers and local Belgian employees.
 The Embassy ensured that the United States continued to be well-represented during the Wikileaks and NSA controversies, the threatened closing of the Embassy during government budget battles, and the security concerns following the attack in Benghazi.
+On May 8th, 2017, Howard Gutman was awarded Belgium’s highest medal, the Order of the Crown, by Deputy Prime Minister Kris Peeters.

 Presently, Howard Gutman is the Managing Director of The Gutman Group, a diversified global consulting, investment, and transactional practice.